-- Bala (strength): The Lord possesses unparalleled strength.
+- Bala (strength): Lord Vishnu possesses unparalleled strength.
 He can lift mountains just by a mere thought.

 - Aiśvarya (command): He has full command over His entire creation.
 Everything happens according to His will, without any hindrance whatsoever.

-- Vīrya (valour): The Lord is Vīra, a hero of unmatched valour.
-No one can defeat Him in a duel, except Himself.
-[Vīrya can also be understood as a tendency to be unaffected by external factors].
+- Vīrya (valor): Lord Vishnu is Vīra, a hero of unmatched valor.
+No one can defeat Him in a duel except Himself—[Vīrya can also be understood as a tendency to be unaffected by external factors].

-- Śakti (ability): The Lord is Sarva-śaktimān.
+- Śakti (ability): Lord Vishnu is Sarva-śaktimān.
 He is fully capable of doing everything that others can do.
-At the same time, He can also do that which others cannot.
+At the same time, He can also do what others cannot.

-- Tējas (independence): The Lord is independent of everything other than Him.
-He does not need the assistance of someone other than Himself for doing anything.
+- Tējas (independence): Lord Vishnu is independent of everything other than Him.
+He does not need the assistance of someone other than Himself to do anything.